 Jungle Marker Balloon

 Small, simple balloons work well if there is no wind.
-They have the most pure helium lift of any aerostat design.
-However, in wind they need to be huge to fly properly, also they have a tendency to rotate which is a significant problem for most lifting purposes.
+They have the purest helium lift of any aerostat design.
+However, in wind they need to be huge to fly properly, and they also have a tendency to rotate, which is a significant problem for most lifting purposes.

-As an example, even in places where it would be expected that simple balloons would fare well, such as under sheltered jungle canopy, simple balloons in fact did not do as well as Helikites.
+As an example, even in places where it would be expected that simple balloons would fare well – such as under sheltered jungle canopy – simple balloons did not do as well as Helikites.